Java Feature Flags & Toggles: A Step-by-Step Guide with a Working Java Application

 curl localhost:8000/test

-Modify the handle function so that it can call the appropriate method based on the Request type.
+Modify the handle function so that it can call the appropriate method based on Request type.
 We are using a common endpoint for GET and POST requests.
-The implementation of both of these methods will be added in the steps that follow.
+The implementation to both of these methods will be added in the steps that follow.

 @Override